 - If the respondent is unable to stand in the correct position or finds it difficult to stand steadily, ask them to sit for the measurement.
 Use an upright chair and position it close to a wall.
 If a respondent is unable to sit or stand, the measurement can be taken when the respondent is lying down.
 In both cases still try to support the arm if possible.
-You may need to sit or kneel to take the reading. - Record in CAPI how the measurement was taken (i.e., with respondent standing, sitting, etc). - If there is no wall available for the respondent to stand in front of and extend their arm horizontally, have them stand in front of any other flat surface e.g. in front of a cupboard or window, ensuring that they are not supporting their body weight on this surface. - If the respondent is much taller than you take the measurement with the respondent sitting. - If the respondent's arm is much longer than yours is, support the arm close to the elbow rather than wrist level.
-Your arm must not be between the elbow and shoulder, as this will not provide sufficient support.
+You may need to sit or kneel to take the reading. - Record in CAPI how the measurement was taken (i.e., with respondent standing, sitting, etc). - If there is no wall available for the respondent to stand in front of and extend their arm horizontally, have them stand in front of any other flat surface e.g. in front of a cupboard or window, ensuring that they are not supporting their body weight on this surface. - If the respondent is much taller than you take the measurement with the respondent sitting - If the respondent's arm is much longer than yours is, support the arm close to the elbow rather than wrist level.
+Your arm must not be between the elbow and shoulder, as this will not provide sufficient support. - Before packing the tape away ensure the hand hook and length of tape is wiped to reduce potential cross infection between households.